hpc2n/sphinx-lesson-template/content/openmp-basics.rst

     I think the number of 0.
     ...

-This happens because each thread has its own `number` variable that is separate from the `number` variable declared outside the parallel construct.
+This happens because each thread has its own :code:`number` variable that is separate from the :code:`number` variable declared outside the parallel construct.
 The private variables do **not inherit the value of the original variable**.
 If we want this to happen, then we must use the **firstprivate** clause: